Anonymous citizens donate money to help cover promotion cost for Burke County Sheriff’s Office employees

-BURKE COUNTY (WJBF)- Another battle between Burke County sheriff Alfonzo Williams and commissioners.
+BURKE COUNTY, Ga.
+(WJBF)- Another battle between Burke County sheriff Alfonzo Williams and commissioners.

-Commissioners say they are still concerned with how sheriff’s Williams is using the agency’s funds.
+Commissioners say they are still concerned with how Sheriff Williams is using the agency’s funds.

 “I don’t care if they’re in a patrol car or working in a detention center or security in the courthouse they’re all sheriff’s deputies every single one of them” said Sheriff Alfonzo Williams.